SignPath/website/docs/documentation/docker-signing.md

 #### 2. Create a detached signature for the `payload.json` file

-You can create a detached `payload.json.sig` signature for the `payload.json` file using any of SignPath's [build system integrations](#/documentation/build-system-integrations) or via the user interface.
+You can create a detached `payload.json.sig` signature using any of SignPath's [build system integrations](#/documentation/build-system-integrations) or via the user interface.
+Please note that you need to create a zip file containing the `payload.json` file before uploading it.

 #### 3. Attach the signature to the image